slimndap/wp-theatre/readme.txt

 * Basic version of the plugin.

 == Upgrade Notice ==

+= 0.9.5 =
+* Added new filters to manipulate the content of a single production page.

 = 0.9.4 =
 * Bugfix: `wpt_loaded` action hooks was fired too early.